 The wedding begins as the groom's family and friends are welcomed near the entrance.
-With the guidance of hindu pandit for wedding Groom will step on Saput (a clay pot) with his right foot, crushing it to demonstrate that he has the ability, strength determination to overcome all obstacles that the couple may face.
+With the guidance of Hindu pandit for the wedding, Groom will step on Saput (a clay pot) with his right foot, crushing it to demonstrate that he has the ability, strong determination to overcome all obstacles that the couple may face.
 Groom will then be accompanied to the mandap.

-The wedding priest begins with the worshipping of Lord Ganesh, who the wedding priest will invite to join us on this prosperous day.
+The Indian wedding priest begins with the worshipping of Lord Ganesh, who the wedding priest will invite to join us on this prosperous day.
 Lord Ganesh dispels darkness removes any obstacles to the ceremony.

 The wedding priest gives his consent for the wedding to proceed, by offering Bride's hand in marriage to Groom.

 The cloth is removed & the couple exchange flower garlands acknowledging their decision to choose each other's as life partners.

 The Bride's father gives his consent for the wedding to proceed, by offering Bride's hand in marriage to Groom as per the guide by the wedding priest, while in this ceremony Hindu pandit for wedding chants the mantras.
 To know more about Kanyadaan.
 Visit our Blog Kanyadan : Hindu Wedding.

-A sacred thread made of hand woven cotton around the necks of the couple to symbolize the couple's bond is bestowed by The wedding priest, taking the vow of love, cherish & protect each other throughout their life together.
+A sacred thread made of handwoven cotton around the necks of the couple to symbolize the couple's bond is bestowed by The wedding priest, taking the vow of love, cherish & protect each other throughout their life together.

 Groom & Bride's right hands are joined together to represent a union of souls.

 Groom's uparnu (scarf) is then tied in a knot with Bride's chunari (sari) signifying a permanent union between the couple & the start of their journey as husband and wife.

-The wedding priest sets up the Agnikunda (sacred fire) which represents Lord Vishnu, symbolizing the illumination of mind, knowledge and happiness.
+The wedding priest sets up the Agnikunda (sacred fire) which represents Lord Vishnu, symbolizing the illumination of mind, knowledge, and happiness.
 Offerings are made to the fire whilst some prayers are said.
 The groom & bride then walk around their sacred fire four times to represent the essential duties in life.